 Preparation

-- Remove most of the visible fat from the pork, including the rind or skin (if there is any) and cut into 1 and a half to 2-inch sized pieces.
+- Remove most of the visible fat from the pork, including the rind or skin (if there is any) and cut into 1 and a half to 2-inch sized pieces.1 pound / 450 grams pork shoulder (or Boston butt)

-- Combine the flour, paprika and salt and pepper in a bowl and use it to coat the pork pieces.
+- Combine the flour, paprika and salt and pepper in a bowl and use it to coat the pork pieces.1 tablespoon flour, 1 teaspoon paprika, 1 teaspoon salt, ½ teaspoon ground black pepper

-- Make the stock by dissolving the stock cube in 1½ cups of boiling water.
-Mix the tomato puree, Worcestershire sauce, honey and mustard into the stock and set aside.
+- Make the stock by dissolving the stock cube in 1 cup of boiling water.
+Mix the tomato puree, Worcestershire sauce, honey and mustard into the stock and set aside.2 tablespoons wholegrain mustard, 1 tablespoon honey, 2 tablespoons tomato puree or tomato paste, 2 tablespoons Worcestershire sauce, 1 cup chicken or vegetable stock

 Pork casserole

 - Heat the sunflower oil in a large frying pan and fry the pork over a medium heat until it is browned on all sides.
-Transfer the browned pork to the slow-cooker.
+Transfer the browned pork to the slow-cooker.2 tablespoons sunflower oil

-- Add the potatoes and mushrooms (and any other vegetables you may be using) to the slow-cooker and pour over the prepared stock.
+- Add the potatoes and mushrooms to the slow-cooker and then stir in the prepared stock.

-- Cover the slow-cooker with the lid and cook either on low power for 5 to 6 hours or on high power for 4 to 5 hours.
+- Cover with a lid and cook on low for 6 to 7 hours, or on high for 4 to 5 hours.

 - Thicken the gravy if necessary (see notes).